As some of you know, I opened up a part of my practice to some new and exciting work that I am so grateful to be supporting you with, Breathwork.

 It is important to articulate that Breathwork is in general, a term which can be an umbrella for so many different types of practices and a practice itself.
 I suppose it is part of what makes it so beautiful and inclusive and also hard to differentiate.

 For the sake of the conversation, I am focusing on the type of Breathwork that I now facilitate and support people with.
-This type of breath, which does not have a *tm title before or after it in integrity of the lineage it originated from in India, and the teachers that have passed it along to me now.
-It is what we could refer to as however as an active breathing meditation.
+This type of breath, which does not have a *tm title before or after it in staying in integrity of the lineage it originated from in India, and the teachers also that have passed it along to me now.
+It is what we could refer to as however as an active breathing meditation which deeply connects to our soma and soul.

 What is this technique: